Rackhamn/iot_arch_project1/README.md

-# JATSS - Jensen Asset Tracking Software Solution
+# JATS - Jensen Asset Tracking Solution

 For our 3-month long IoT Architecture course at Jensen YH (2025)
 We are 7 members.